schmmd/www.schmitztech.com/_posts/15-08-20-plumwine.md

 ## First Recipe

-We made a triple batched (all ingredients multipled by 3).
+We made a triple batched (all ingredients multiplied by 3).

 * 8 lb plums, pitted
 * 3 pints water